TexasInstruments-Sandbox/edgeai-demo-monodepth-estimation/README.md

 This demo application shows a depth-estimation using a single camera and a deep learning CNN.

+Depth is crucial for understanding and navigating 3-D space.
+Typically, depth is estimated using time-of-flight or LIDAR systems, which are high resolution, high accuracy, and generally high cost/power.
+Radar and ultrasonic sensors are alternatives, but have resolution limitations.
+Cameras are more ubiquitous, but the sensor inherently offers no depth information in the 2-D image, thereby requiring sophisticated postprocessing to infer depth.
+Stereo depth is quite accurate, but requires careful calibration and processing.
+Single camera depth is less accurate, but has lower cost -- in some cases, like detecting an object in the foreground vs. the background, this is perfectly suitable.

+The demo runs a depth-estimation neural network using a single camera.
+This produces a relative depth map - values may be somewhat related to real world measurements, but they are rarely accurate in general scenes/settings.
+With this in mind, the output depth map is postprocessed into a heatmap that displays distances using colors -- closer objects will be red or 'hot' whereas farther objects (e.g. the background) will be blue or 'cold'.

-This demo has been verified on the [AM62A SoC](https://www.ti.com/product/AM62A7) with the 9.0 Edge AI Linux SDK.
+This demo has been validated on the [AM62A SoC](https://www.ti.com/product/AM62A7) running the 9.0.0 Edge AI Linux SDK.
+It is expected to run equivalently well on other AM6xA / Edge AI processors from TI, like the TDA4VM, AM68A, and AM69A.

 ## How to run this demo

 Note: this demo borrows heavily from the [edgeai-gst-apps-retail-checkout](https://github.com/TexasInstruments/edgeai-gst-apps-retail-checkout) project for running constructing a image-processing gstreamer pipeline.
+The default model is MiDaS [1]

 1. Obtain an EVM for the AM6xA processor of choice, e.g. the [AM62A Starter Kit](https://www.ti.com/tool/SK-AM62A-LP)
 2. Flash an SD card with the Edge AI SDK (Linux) by following the quick start guide [(Quick start for AM62A)](https://dev.ti.com/tirex/explore/node?node=A__AQniYj7pI2aoPAFMxWtKDQ__am62ax-devtools__FUz-xrs__LATEST)